Richmond launches second attempt at West Broad Street rezoning after backlash to plans allowing 20-story buildings

 “What we’re asking for is an opportunity to really sit down with the planning department,” Legions said.
 “No one has really talked about the rationale. ...
 [Past meetings] have been more of a presentation than a dialogue.”

-The majority of the people who recently contacted the Planning Commission, about 10 of the 15 or so emails it received, asked or amendments or a delay in its vote.
+The majority of the people who recently contacted the Planning Commission, in about 10 of the 15 or so emails it received, asked for amendments or a delay in its vote.

 One resident in the area, Erica Sims, wrote in support of the rezoning plan.